 1 – Prepare your area.
 You might need to put on some safety gear.
 Then, prepare the car.
 Make sure you tape around the headlights to protect the paint.

 3 – Sand.
 This removes scratches that won’t come off with washing or polishing.
 If you’re dealing with heavily damaged headlights, you’ll want to work with 800-grit sandpaper.
 Make sure you sand side-to-side while applying even pressure.
 Also, don’t concentrate on one area for too long.
 Make sure you wet down the sandpaper so you don’t leave behind heat burns.
+Wet sanding is essential!
 When you’re done, use fine sandpaper to get any leftover scratches.
 Make sure you blow away any dust that’s left behind.

 4 – Polish.
 Use the included compound on the lens.
 Use a microfiber cloth and apply in a circular motion.
 This should take about ten minutes per lens.
 If you have a power tool, the process takes less time.
+A good sand and polish goes a long, long way.

 5 – Finish.
 There may be a few discoloration spots, bumps, or scratches at this point.
 You might need to soak a 1000-grit piece of sandpaper to lightly sand out those areas.
 Once they’re gone, you should be done and ready to apply your protectant.